 Exhibit 13 provides some key differences between the CDLI and CDLI-S indices.
 Loans in the CDLI-S are generally represented by larger, sponsored borrowers with a track record of lower realized losses and lower rate of non-accrual status.

-Exhibit 14 reports performance for CDLI-S over its entire 11.75-year history with comparisons to the broader CDLI.
+Exhibit 14 reports performance for CDLI-S over its entire 12year history with comparisons to the broader CDLI.